YunoHost/doc/email.md

 ###Heavy email client
 You can acces to your emails throud an heavy email client such as Mozilla Thunderbird or Évolution.

-You will need the domain name, the user and it’s password.
+You will need your email adress and your password.

 Settings: